-Rachel earned her B.B.A. summa cum laude in Economics and International Business from Temple University.
+Rachel started college as a Pell Grant recipient (indicating exceptional financial need) and worked her way up.
+She earned her A.S. with highest honors from Delaware County Community College.
+She earned her B.B.A. summa cum laude in Economics and International Business from Temple University, where she was the top graduating student in both of her majors.
 She earned her J.D. magna cum laude, Order of the Coif from the University of Michigan Law School, where she was Book Review Editor of the Michigan Law Review.
-Her legal publications include chapters in Pennsylvania Civil Pre-Trial Practice (LexisNexis 2017) and Pennsylvania Civil Trial Practice (LexisNexis 2017), as well as a Note in the Michigan Law Review.
+Her legal scholarship has been published in in LexisNexis’s Pennsylvania Civil Pre-Trial Practice and Trial Practice Guides, and cited in the Yale Law Journal, the UCLA Law Review, and the Harvard Civil Rights-Civil Liberties Law Review.

-Rachel has a long history of community service and is currently a member of the Delaware County Economic Development Oversight Board, the League of Women Voters, and the Friends of the Chester Creek Trail, as well as a homeroom mom in the Rose-Tree Media School District.
+Rachel has a long history of community service leadership across Delco.
+She is the Vice Chair of the Delaware County Economic Development Oversight Board and the Treasurer of the Women’s Section of the Delaware County Bar Association.
+She has served in numerous local organizations including the Friends of the Chester Creek Trail, the League of Women Voters, and as a homeroom mom in the Rose-Tree Media School District.
 She lives in Middletown Township with her husband, Andrew, and their young children.